 How does the app work?

-- The app will ask you to provide the first half on your post code this is to track hotpot areas of where the virus is breaking out.
-You are not required to provide anymore details
+- The app will ask you to provide the first half on your postcode this is to track hotpot areas of where the virus is breaking out.
+You are not required to provide any more details

-- For app to work at all time, your phone must be with you when you’re out and about.
+- For the app to work at all time, your phone must be with you when you’re out and about.
 The app measures how far someone is away from you every 15 seconds, then if a phone comes into close contact it will keep that log for 28 days.

 - The app will ask you to report any symptoms you may have.
 This data is then analysed to see if it meets the symptoms for the virus & whether you should self-isolate.
 If it does, an alert is sent to you and to your previous contacts to self-isolate.

 - You will be tested for the virus, if it is positive an alert is sent again to stated that isolation remains in place for all contacts.
-If the person then takes a test and tests negative, they may be released from their self-isolation by a notification through the app.
+If the person then takes a test and tests negative, they may be released from their self-isolation by notification through the app.

 What happens if employees are told to isolate?

 When instructed by contact tracers to isolate, or where employees have symptoms, they should be allowed to isolate at home as soon as possible.
-This means that, in some cases, employees should be instructed or encouraged to return home to commence self isolation, to reduce possible infection of the rest of the workforce.
+This means that, in some cases, employees should be instructed or encouraged to return home to commence self-isolation, to reduce possible infection of the rest of the workforce.

-Employees who are isolating as instructed by Track and Trace will be eligible for sick pay, and can obtain isolation notes from 111 online.
+Employees who are isolating as instructed by Track and Trace will be eligible for sick pay and can obtain isolation notes from 111 online.
 Employers will be able to claim a rebate for the sick pay for up to 14 days for each employee.